apache/activemq-artemis/docs/user-manual/en/libaio.md

 compile the native library, since we do not distribute binaries for those platforms with the release.

-## Install requirements
+## Compilation dependencies

 > **Note**
 >
-> At the moment the native layer is only available on Linux.
+> The native layer is only available on Linux.
 If you are
 > in a platform other than Linux the native compilation will not work

 These are the required linux packages to be installed for the compilation to work: